xuboming8/DSTNet/README.md

 <hr />

-This repository is the official PyTorch implementation of "Deep Discriminative Spatial and Temporal Network for Efficient Video Deblurring".
+This repository is the official PyTorch implementation of our CVPR2023 paper "Deep Discriminative Spatial and Temporal Network for Efficient Video Deblurring".

 ## Network Architecture
 [![Architecture](https://s1.ax1x.com/2023/03/25/ppDnq0A.png)](https://imgse.com/i/ppDnq0A)